Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 Localised shading (bird droppings, thick lichen patches): Creates hard shadows over individual cells.
 Because panels wire cells in series, shading one cell affects the entire string.
 A single pigeon dropping covering 2% of a panel’s area can cause 15–30% output loss from that panel due to bypass diode activation.

-Soiling Rates Across Australian States
+Solar Panel Soiling Loss Rates Across Australian States

 - Aridity — dustier in arid zones